Last Night in Soho: Plot

 In her waking life, Ellie is disturbed by increasingly menacing apparitions that resemble Jack and the men who exploited and used Sandie.
 After she has a vision of Jack seemingly murdering Sandie, she decides to track down the silver-haired man, who she believes is Jack.
 She goes to the police but is not taken seriously, though the kindly female detective expresses concerns for her wellbeing.
 She tries to find newspaper reports about Sandie's murder.
 Instead, she finds stories of local men who vanished without a trace.
 Believing she must avenge Sandie, Ellie confronts the silver-haired man.
 He denies killing Sandie and leaves the pub but is struck by a taxi and killed.
-Ellie's boss reveals that the man's name was Lindsey, not Jack.
+Ellie's boss later reveals that the man's name was Lindsey, not Jack.
 Ellie recalls encountering him in her dreams; he was an undercover vice officer who tried to encourage Sandie to escape her life of prostitution.

 Panicked, Ellie goes to inform Ms. Collins that she is leaving London.
 Ms. Collins tells her she knows she went to the police because the "nice police lady" came to check up on her.
-She then reveals that she is Sandie.
-Ellie's vision of Sandie's death was actually a vision of Sandie killing Jack when he threatened her with a knife.
+She then reveals that she is Sandie; Ellie's vision of Sandie's death was actually a vision of Sandie killing Jack when he threatened her with a knife.
 Sandie then lured the men she was pimped to back to her room and killed them, hiding their bodies in the house's floorboards and walls.
-Ms. Collins has drugged Ellie's tea with the intention of killing her to ensure her silence.
+Ms. Collins drugs Ellie's tea with the intention of killing her to ensure her silence.

 In the ensuing scuffle, Ellie knocks over an ashtray and starts a fire.
 John comes to Ellie's aid, but Ms. Collins stabs him and continues after Ellie, who hallucinates Ms. Collins as the younger Sandie, and that they are ascending a glass staircase.
 Ellie kicks Ms. Collins, sending her down the stairs.
 She flees to her room, where the spirits of Sandie's abusers plead with her to avenge them, but she refuses.
 Ms. Collins enters Ellie's room, where she also sees the spirits and is struck by "Jack".
 With the police outside, she attempts suicide but Ellie stops her, understanding why she did what she did.
 Sandie tells Ellie to save John and herself, remaining in the building as it burns.